 Percentage of women 21-64 years of age who were screened for cervical cancer using either of the following criteria:

-* Women age 21-64 who had cervical cytology performed every 3 years
+* Women age 21-64 who had cervical cytology performed within the last 3 years

-* Women age 30-64 who had cervical cytology/human papillomavirus (HPV) co-testing performed every 5 years
+* Women age 30-64 who had cervical human papillomavirus (HPV) testing performed within the last 5 years

 All women are at risk for cervical cancer.
-In 2018, an estimated 13,240 women were diagnosed with cervical cancer in the U.S., resulting in an estimated 4,170 deaths (Noone et al., 2018).
-If pre-cancerous lesions are detected early by Pap tests and treated, the likelihood of survival is nearly 100 percent (American Cancer Society, 2017).
+In 2020, an estimated 13,800 women were diagnosed with cervical cancer in the U.S., resulting in an estimated 4,290 deaths (National Cancer Institute, 2020).
+Screening can identify precancerous lesions and can detect invasive cancer early, when treatment is more likely to be successful (American Cancer Society, 2020).

 Clinical Recommendation Statements

-"The USPSTF recommends against screening for cervical cancer in women older than age 65 years who have had adequate prior screening and are not otherwise at high risk for cervical cancer."
-(D recommendation)
+"The USPSTF recommends against screening for cervical cancer in women older than 65 years who have had adequate prior screening and are not otherwise at high risk for cervical cancer.
+(D recommendation)"

-"The USPSTF recommends against screening for cervical cancer in women who have had a hysterectomy with removal of the cervix and who do not have a history of a high-grade precancerous lesion (cervical intraepithelial neoplasia grade 2 or 3) or cervical cancer."
-(D recommendation).
+"The USPSTF recommends against screening for cervical cancer in women who have had a hysterectomy with removal of the cervix and do not have a history of a high-grade precancerous lesion (ie, cervical intraepithelial neoplasia [CIN] grade 2 or 3) or cervical cancer.
+(D recommendation)"